wintechis/vertebrate-fault-detection/README.md

 models/
 - vertebrate_fault_detection.gaml : contains setup and behavior for central control and transporters, which can act as controlled AGVs or DALI
-- simulation_result/ - contains measured data \*.ods with consolidated tables of all values with results per model, name indicates which was applied.
+- simulation_result/ - contains measured data \*.csv with tables of all values with results per model, name indicates which was applied.
 Entries show which initial setting was chosen for communication range.
 - snapshots/ : example pictures of the setups for visualization